Tax Consequences of Foreign Currency Transactions

 - the country in which the transaction occurred

 To reduce the number of currency conversions required, the tax code uses the standard of FAS 52, which is the Financial Accounting Standards Board standard for foreign currency conversions.
 This allows the business to record most of its transactions in terms of its functional currency (FC), which is the currency that is generally used by businesses in the locale of the foreign unit or entity.
 Generally, under FAS 52, fluctuations in currency rates do not have to be accounted for unless the fluctuations change the cash flow for the business.
 In most transactions of a foreign business unit in a foreign country, cash flows are not affected by currency fluctuations.
 However, transactions between the parent company and its foreign subsidiary will result in a change of cash flow.
-As a consequence, gain or loss on the currency exchange will have to be included when calculating net income.
+As a consequence, gain or loss on the currency exchange must be included when calculating net income.

 IRC §985 requires that all tax determinations be made in the taxpayer's functional currency, which, for most businesses, is the US dollar.
 However, a qualified business unit (QBU), what IRC §989(a) refers to as a separate and clearly identifiable unit of the taxpayer's business that operates in a foreign country and maintains its own books and records, must adapt the foreign currency as the functional currency.
 Note, however, that an individual cannot be a QBU, although a business unit operated by an individual, such as a sole proprietorship, can be.